TweekHaxball/Haxball-Bot/README.md

 # Commands
-!discord - Sends Discord Link \n
+!discord - Sends Discord Link

 !admin - Sends message to a discord channel "<playername> Calling For An Admin" !bye - Kicks You
 !pm <player id> <message>